This article is available to download in an alternative format at the bottom of this page.

 2. Select the Google Account Profile Icon in the upper-right corner, followed by 'Manage your Google Account'.

-3. Select 'Security' from the left-hand menu, and scroll down to select '2-Step Verification'.
+3. Select 'Security & sign-in' from the left-hand menu, and scroll down to select '2-Step Verification'.
 You will be prompted to enter your password to continue.

-4. You must now enable a minimum of two authentication methods in order to ensue your account meets essential security requirements.
+4. You must now enable a minimum of two authentication methods to ensure your account meets essential security requirements.
 See the information below on each authentication option.

-- Authenticator Application - the Authenticator Application option will not be available to select the first time you set up 2FA.
+Authenticator Application - The Authenticator Application option will not be available the first time you set up 2FA.
 Instead, you will first need to select 2 of the other options below.
 See the How do I set up an Authenticator Application as a 2FA method? article for more information.

-- SMS or Voice Verification Codes - setting up the SMS or Voice Verification Codes option will enable you to receive a six digit verification code to your device via a text message or phone call; this process works similar to the Authenticator Application, however, is more susceptible to social engineering and requires cellular service.
+SMS or Voice Verification Codes - Setting up the SMS or Voice Verification Codes option will enable you to receive a verification code to your device via a text message or phone call.
 To set up this option, select 'Phone number' and follow the prompts on-screen.

 -

-Backup Codes - Backup Codes are intended to act as an emergency authentication method and aren't recommended to be used as one of your two preferred methods if possible.
-To set up this option, select 'Backup codes' followed by 'Get backup codes', upon which a series of 10, 8-digit codes will be generated.
-Please note that you must make a note of your codes - the option to print and download is available, but you may wish to write them down or store them on another device - ensure that they are stored safely.
+Backup Codes - Backup Codes are intended to act as an emergency authentication method and aren't recommended to be used as one of your two preferred methods where possible.
+To set up this option, select 'Backup codes' followed by 'Get backup codes'.
+You will then be issued with a series of 10, 8-digit codes.
+You must make a note of your codes; the option to print and download is available, but you may wish to write them down or store them on another device, remembering to ensure that they are stored safely.

 What if I don't have a smartphone / want to provide my telephone number / can't install an Authenticator Application?

-Students without access to a smartphone may instead use SMS or Voice Verification Codes alongside Backup Codes as the second 2FA method.
+- If you don't have access to a smartphone, you may instead use SMS or Voice Verification Codes alongside Backup Codes as the second 2FA method.

-Students who don't wish to provide their phone number should consider the use of the Authenticator Application alongside Backup Codes as the second 2FA method.
+- If you don't wish to provide your phone number, you should consider the use of the Authenticator Application alongside Backup Codes as the second 2FA method.

-Should mitigating circumstances apply, such as, but not limited to, not having access to a Mobile, students will need to contact IT Services (ithelpdesk@oca.ac.uk) to discuss the option of alternatives and / or opting out of 2FA.
-Please note that restrictions will apply if opting out of 2FA, see the What if I opt not to enable 2FA? section below.
+- Should mitigating circumstances apply, such as, but not limited to, not having access to a Mobile, you will need to contact the IT Team (ithelpdesk@oca.ac.uk) to discuss the option of alternatives and / or opting out of 2FA.
+Please note that restrictions will apply if opting out of 2FA; refer to the What if I opt not to enable 2FA? section below for further details.

 What if I opt not to enable 2FA?

-Students who would prefer not to enable 2FA will first need to inform IT Services (ithelpdesk@oca.ac.uk).
-Following this, your OCA Email Account will have restricted access to the OCA Directory, which prevents access to utilities such as the recipients auto-fill and suggestions feature available within Google Mail.
-Access to Google Contacts is also revoked, therefore students will need to manually enter an intended recipient’s known email address.
+If you would prefer not to enable 2FA, your OCA Email Account will have restricted access to the OCA Directory which will revoke access to utilities such as the recipient auto-fill and suggestions feature available within Gmail.
+Access to Google Contacts is also restricted, so you will need to manually enter an intended recipient’s known email address.